thefinnlab/psyanim-2/docs/getting_started.md

         }
     }

+In the `create` method above, we add 3 entities.
+Two the entities, `'sceneControls'` and `'experimentManager'` have no visual representation in the scene.
+Hence, there is only 1 parameter supplied to the `addEntity` method of the scene.

+The `agent1` entity has a red circle representation in the scene and is centered at pixel coordinates `(400, 300)` in the scene.

+Notice we add our `MyFirstMovementComponent` to our `agent1` entity with a simple call to `addComponent`.

 **c.
 Open MyFirstMovementComponent.js and add the following code to have the agent move back and forth horizontally:**

     import Phaser from 'phaser';